retroelec/T-HMI-C64/README.md

 make upload

-Binary files for the development boards can also be downloaded from https://github.com/retroelec/T-HMI-C64/actions (select the latest run to see the artifacts, you must be logged in to download the binary files), so you don't have to compile them yourself if you don't want to.
+Binary files for the development boards can also be downloaded from https://github.com/retroelec/T-HMI-C64/actions (select the latest run to see the artifacts, you must be logged in to download the binary files).
+Alternatively, you can also download the files from https://github.com/retroelec/T-HMI-C64/releases (you do not need to be logged in for this, however, the latest binaries may not be available here).
+So you don't have to compile the binary files yourself if you don't want to.
 The available zip files also contain scripts (flash.sh and flash.bat) to upload the binary file (see also README.md in the zip file).

 ### Compile and upload code for the BLE joystick